1GHz clocked distribution of electrically generated entangled photon pairs: Abstract

 \section{Abstract}

 Quantum networks are essential for realising distributed quantum computation and quantum communication.
 Entangled photons are a key resource, with applications such as quantum key distribution, quantum relays, and quantum repeaters.
 All components integrated in a quantum network must be synchronised and therefore comply with a certain clock frequency.
-In quantum key distribution, the most mature technology, the current standard clock rate is 1GHz.
+In quantum key distribution, the most mature technology, clock rates have reached and exceeded 1GHz.
 Here we show the first electrically pulsed sub-Poissonian entangled photon source compatible with existing fiber networks operating at this clock rate.
 The entangled LED is based on InAs/InP quantum dots emitting in the main telecom window, with a multi-photon probability of less than 10\% per emission cycle and a maximum entanglement fidelity of 89\%.
 We use this device to demonstrate GHz clocked distribution of entangled qubits over an installed fiber network between two points 4.6km apart.